Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

 Step 4 — Prepare the Proper Land Documents

-Depending on the type of land involved, the transaction may require:
+Depending on the type of land involved, the transaction may require proper legal and technical documentation.

 • Lease agreement or indenture